Willemspark

 The Willemspark (/nl/; lit.
 'William's Park') is a neighbourhood in the Centrum district of The Hague, Netherlands.
 It has 1,393 inhabitants (as of 1 January 2013) and covers an area of 34.6 ha.
 It is bordered by the Zeestraat to the south-east, the Scheveningseveer, the Mauritskade and the Dr. Kuyperstraat to the south-east, the Prinsessegracht to the north-east and the Javastraat to the north-west.
 The park was originally property of king William II, but he sold the area to the municipality of The Hague in 1855, after which it became a villa park.
-Iconic to the neighbourhood are the Alexanderstraat and the Sophialaan that intersect on Plein 1813.
+Iconic to the neighbourhood are the Alexanderstraat and the Sophialaan, two historic streets in Willemspark, that intersect on Plein 1813.
 This square is marked by a monument commemorating the defeat of Napoleon and the establishment of the Sovereign Principality of the United Netherlands.